 The Dick Van Dyke Show has different openings where he either tripped over the footrest, then later lampshaded it by stepping around it.
 And there's also a rarer third version that has him step around the footrest, only to trip slightly on the rug as he greets Buddy.

 The production company for Everybody Loves Raymond, Where's Lunch.
 In their vanity plate, the company logo is printed on a table, and then covered up as a waiter serves a plate of food, which is different every episode.
-For the last episode, the waiter delivers the check: "No Charge, Thanks!"
+For the last episode, the waiter delivers the check: "No Charge!
+Thank You."

 In the third season of Australian sketch show Fast Forward, a VHS disclaimer would scroll up really quickly, followed by "Ah good.
 You've paused the tape.
 Welcome now to FREEZEFRAME THEATRE."
 The script for a soap opera style scene would scroll quickly, followed by the rest of the disclaimer.

 Fawlty Towers includes a hotel sign in the opening credits.
 This usually either has letters missing or is rearranged into anagrams or partial anagrams of itself, like "Watery Fowls", "Flay Otters", "Fatty Owls" and "Flowery Twats".

 FlashForward (2009) has split-second shots of images from later in the episode on each title card.